 4. Licorice (Glycyrrhiza glabra): Licorice is known to reduce inflammation and help relieve the symptoms of allergies, such as sneezing, itchy eyes, and runny nose.

 5. Brahmi (Bacopa monnieri): Brahmi is an antioxidant that helps to reduce inflammation and has anti-allergy properties.
-It is also known to boost immunity and help to reduce allergic reactions.
+It is also known to boost immunity and help reduce allergic reactions.

-6. Tulsi (Holy basil) : Tulsi is an herb used in Ayurveda to treat allergies.
+6. Tulsi (Holy basil): Tulsi is an herb used in Ayurveda to treat allergies.
 It has anti-inflammatory and antioxidant properties that can help reduce inflammation and prevent the release of histamine, which is responsible for allergy symptoms.

 Other Natural Therapies: Other therapies used in Ayurveda to treat allergies include massage, aromatherapy, and marma therapy.
 These therapies work to restore balance and reduce inflammation in the body.